 Children ideally should wear flame-retardant costumes and avoid billowing clothing – although that will be difficult for little ghosts in white sheets and aspiring superheroes in colorful capes.

-The Consumer Product Safety Commission also has advice regarding costumes, as well as attorneys – start with a California campfire lawyer advice.
+The Consumer Product Safety Commission has advice regarding costumes, as well as attorneys – start with a California campfire lawyer advice.

 “When purchasing a costume, masks, beards, and wigs, look for the label Flame Resistant,” states a safety alert.
 “Although this label does not mean these items won’t catch fire, it does indicate the items will resist burning and should extinguish quickly once removed from the ignition source.”